reframejs/reframe/docs/overview.template.md

 Reframe takes care of the rest; It automatically transpiles, bundles and serves your pages.

 With Reframe, you can easily create
- - universal react apps (also called isomorphic apps, in other words apps with server-rendered React),
+ - universal react apps (in other words apps with server-side rendering),
- - static react apps (in other words apps where all pages are rendered to HTML at build-time), and
+ - static react apps (in other words apps where all pages' HTML are rendered at build-time), and
- - other kinds of react apps (mainly "JavaScript-less apps" and "partial dynamic apps" which we will discuss later).
+ - other kinds of react apps (mainly "JavaScript-less apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section).

 A page object looks like this: